 Who can register a death

-Usually a close relative of the person who has died registers the death, but others can also do this when there are no relatives.
+Usually a relative of the person who has died registers the death, but others can also do this:

 This can be: